modular/modular/KGEN/docs/MojoProgrammingManual.md

 Parameters in Mojo are declared in square brackets using an extended version of the [PEP695 syntax](https://peps.python.org/pep-0695/).
 They are named and have types like normal values in a Mojo program, but they are evaluated at compile time instead of runtime by the target program.
 The runtime program may use the value of parameters - because the parameters are resolved at compile time before they are needed by the runtime program - but the compile time parameter expressions may not use runtime values.

 In the case of the `SIMD` excerpt above, there are three declared parameters: the SIMD struct is parameterized by a ‘`size`’ parameter and a ‘`type`’ parameter.
 The ‘`cast`’ method is further parameterized with a ‘`target`’ parameter.
-Because SIMD is a parameterized type, the type of a ‘self’ argument carries the parameters - the full type name is “`SIMD[size, type]`”.
+Because SIMD is a parameterized type, the type of a ‘self’ argument carries the parameters - the full type name is “`SIMD[type, size]`”.
 While it is always valid to write this out (as shown in the return type of `splat`), this can be verbose: we recommend using the `Self` type (from [PEP673](https://peps.python.org/pep-0673/)) like the `__add__` examples does.

 ### Using parameterized types and functions